M-Elnemr/MVVMCleanArchitecture/README.md

 it's a simple Showcase project that presents a modern, 2021 approach to Android application development.

 # Tech-stack
-Kotlin
+Kotlin,
-Kotlin Coroutines
+Kotlin Coroutines,
-Hilt for dependency injection
+Hilt for dependency injection, data binding,
-data binding
 -Jetpack-
-Navigation Components
+Navigation Components,
-LiveData
-Lifecycle
-ViewModel
+LiveData,
+Lifecycle,
+ViewModel,
-usecase
+usecase (Powered up with coroutines)
-Room database
+Room database,

-Each view has it's own module to make everything seperate and clean.
+Each view has it's own module to keep everything seperate and clean.
-I used usecase for every request for easier test .
+I used usecase for every request to keep everyrequest clear and seperated.

-View(fragment or activity) - ViewModel - Usecase - Repository -> (request data form local database or server).
+View (fragment or activity) - ViewModel - Usecase (kotin coroutines) - Repository -> (request data form local database or server).

 Everything is optimized and every class has a generic parent.